alghazwi/Final-draft/Dynamic_inclinometer_Final_Draft.md

 ![Impact Sensor](https://github.com/alghazwi/Dynamic-inclinometer/blob/master/Dynamic/images/jlink_usb.png)

-The following shows the gant chart of how the tasks are planned to be completed.
+The following shows the gant chart of how the tasks are planned to be completed.The Gantt chart describes the sequencing of tasks and time requirements.
+The actual task and the deliverable date may change.
+This variation will depend on the actual progress of the project.

 ![Gant chart](https://github.com/alghazwi/Final-draft/blob/d9f077a85337609a972ed507df7d9adbf71ab605/images/Gant%20chart.png)